cefsharp/CefSharp/README.md

 ### Release Branches

-With each release a new branch is created, for example the `53.0.1` release corrisponds to the `cefsharp/53` branch.
+With each release a new branch is created, for example the `53.0.1` release corresponds to the `cefsharp/53` branch.
 If your new to `CefSharp` and are downloading the source to check it out, please use a **Release** branch

 | Branch | CEF Version | VC++ Version | .Net Version | Status |